popany/notes/database/oracle/oracle.md

 as a DBA user (depending on how much space you need / want to grant).

-## sqlplus

-### Run Oracle SQL*PLUS Script from Command Line in Windows

-    sqlplus username/psw@orcl @your_script.sql

-To run the script with parameters, for example, you want to pass the employee number 7852 and the employee name SCOTT to the SQL script, below is the example:

-    sqlplus username/psw@orcl @extract_employees_record.sql 7852 SCOTT

 ## [Oracle SQL Glossary of Terms](https://www.databasestar.com/oracle-sql-glossary/)

 - SID